openhab/openhab-addons/bundles/org.openhab.binding.verisure/README.md

 # Verisure Binding

-This is an OpenHAB binding for Versiure Alarm system, by Securitas Direct.
+This is an OpenHAB binding for Verisure Alarm system, by Securitas Direct.

-This binding uses the rest API behind the Verisure My Pages: https://mypages.verisure.com/login.html.
+This binding uses the rest API behind the Verisure My Pages:

+https://mypages.verisure.com/login.html.

 Be aware that Verisure don't approve if you update to often, I have gotten no complaints running with a 10 minutes update interval, but officially you should use 30 minutes.

 ## Supported Things